braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 {% endtab %}
 {% endtabs %}

-![Open News Feed][10]
+![][10]

 # Universal links

-In order to use Universal Links, make sure you have added a registered domain to your app's capabilities and have uploaded an `apple-app-site-association` file.
-Then implement the method `application:continueUserActivity:restorationHandler:` in your AppDelegate.
+To use universal links, make sure you have added a registered domain to your app's capabilities and have uploaded an `apple-app-site-association` file.
+Then implement the method `application:continueUserActivity:restorationHandler:` in your `AppDelegate`.
 For example:

 {% tabs %}
 {% tab OBJECTIVE-C %}